Operational guide and checklist

 For events in restaurants, cafes, bars, public houses and hotels only, failure to have the required arrangements in place will be punishable by a Fixed Penalty Notice under the Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020, and ultimately a continuing failure could be enforced by repeated fines of up to £960.

 We have produced guidance on collection of customer contact details.
 We have also published guidance specifically for hospitality businesses.
+Published advice on the use of the Check-in Scotland app should also be considered by events organisers as a means of facilitating the digital collection of contact details.

-When deciding whether an event should proceed, event organisers will want to consider the following key risk factors, using a risk matrix to do so:
+Depending on the prevailing protection level for the local area, when deciding whether an event should proceed, event organisers will want to consider the following key risk factors, using a risk matrix to do so:

 Whether an event is taking place indoors or outdoors: